-Depending on the situation, a modification of a child custody order can occur
+Depending on the situation, a child custody order modification can occur

 if there has been a change in circumstances since the time of the order.

 A change that could warrant a modification might be the parent with partial

 custody finding gainful employment and petitioning the court to have more

 visitation time or even joint custody of the child.
 Conversely, a parent

-might seek full custody of a child in order to protect them from a parent that
+might seek full custody of a child to protect them from a parent that

 could now be considered a danger to the child's well-being.
 Our dedicated

 legal team has represented many parents facing a variety of scenarios

 You can reach us by